The Cure confirm details of Songs Of A Lost World album and release Alone single

 The album is available to pre-order now via the band's official website.

-Recorded at Rockfield studios in Wales, the album was written and arrange by Robert Smith, produced and mixed by Smith Paul Corkett and performed by The Cure who comprise Smith, Simon Gallup (bass), Jason Cooper (drums), Roger O'Donnell (keyboards) and Reeves Gabrels (guitar),
+Recorded at Rockfield studios in Wales, the album was written and arranged by Robert Smith, produced and mixed by Smith Paul Corkett and performed by The Cure who comprise Smith, Simon Gallup (bass), Jason Cooper (drums), Roger O'Donnell (keyboards) and Reeves Gabrels (guitar),

 Smith created the sleeve concept, and Andy Vella, who has worked with The Cure since 1981's Faith LP, handled the album's art and design.
 The cover features a photograph of a 1975 sculpture by Janez Pirnat called Bagatelle.